-Dan Gomez completed his fourth season as the head coach of the storied Western New England University baseball program in 2017.
+Dan Gomez completed his fifth season as the head coach of the storied Western New England University baseball program in 2018.

 Gomez led Western New England to a 30-11 (13-3 CCC) record in 2016, the program’s first 30-win campaign since 2013, after being picked fifth in the CCC Preseason Coaches Poll.
 The Golden Bears opened the season on a program-best eight-game winning streak, which resulted in a No. 21 national ranking in the d3baseball.com/NCBWA Poll.

 Western New England went on to clinch the top seed and hosting rights for the CCC Tournament, while six of Gomez’s student-athletes garnered All-Conference recognition.
 Additionally, four players earned NEIBA All-Region accolades, led by senior Eduardo Colmenares’ selection to the second team.
 Freshman lefthander Bob Hamel was rewarded for his impressive freshman campaign, earning ECAC New England Rookie of the Year honors.

 The 2016 season also included personal accomplishments for Gomez, as he was selected as both CCC Coach of the Year and ECAC New England Division III Coach of the Year for the first time in his career.

 Western New England led the Commonwealth Coast Conference in 2015 with four members on the first team - senior first baseman Steve Buckley and juniors second baseman Eduardo Colmenares, shortstop Kevin Marciano, outfielder Doug Milne.
 Catcher Matt Anziano also was named the CCC co-Senior Scholar-Athlete of the Year, and WNE received the CCC Team Sportsmanship Award.